-On WhatsApp’s main interface for Android you get three chief headings for each section of the app: Chats, Status and Calls.
+On WhatsApp’s main interface for Android, you get three chief headings for each section of the app: Chats, Status and Calls.
 Statuses are similar to Snapchat, Instagram or Facebook stories.
-A user uploads a picture, video or text which WhatsApp keeps up for twenty-four hours or until the user decides to delete it.
+A user uploads a picture, video or text that WhatsApp keeps up for 24 hours or until the user decides to delete it.

-Why would you want to save WhatsApp statuses?
+Why would you want to save a WhatsApp status?

 How to find and copy WhatsApp statuses